Skip to main content

 METS Editions

-Our editions maintain the linguistic integrity of the original works but within the parameters of modern reading conventions.
-The editions maintain the linguistic integrity of the original works but within the parameters of modern reading conventions.
+Our editions maintain the linguistic integrity of the original works within modern reading conventions.

 Coming Soon